 This is not a model or step-by-step process, rather it is a way to integrate science and research into existing models or upon which to develop new approaches to equine assisted therapy and learning programs.
 We believe in the application of science in all EiT/L programs and work hard to clarify uncertainties and misunderstandings in equine-human interactions and in the field of EiT programs.

 The training is equally suitable and beneficial for equine specialists and therapists, you will just leave the training with different levels of deepened knowledge.

-There are also the possibilities to do follow up trainings, we offer a level 4 too, a Train the Trainer module
+There are also the possibilities to do follow up trainings, we offer a level 4 too, Train the Trainer modules.

 If you are interested in the training, a detailed program will be sent to you on request.